 III.
-A number of planning permissions are speculative.
-The evidence has identified that some sites are under the controlling interests such as property investment companies being held on to, also known as 'banking', sold or bought.
-The market conditions determine what the control of property investment companies choose to do with the site, which in succession can often determine what potential buyers choose to do as well.
+A number of planning permission are speculative planning permissions.
+The evidence has identified that some sites are under controlling interests such as property investment companies being held on to, also known as 'banking', sold or bought.
+The market conditions determine what the control of property investment companies chose to do with the site, which in succession can often determine what potential buyers chose to do as well.
 With any degree of uncertainty often the approach of sellers and buyers is to wait and see what happens to the market over the short-term.

-2.54 Issue 2: Condition Stallers - are sites which are in the period between the grant of full planning permission and all conditions having been discharged, i.e. being able to start on site.
+2.56 Issue 2: Condition Stallers - are sites which are in the period between the grant of full planning permission and all conditions having been discharged, i.e. being able to start on site.